Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Data and analysis

 \subsection{Data Flow}

-The signal from each PMT is recorded on the oscilloscope at a ``high-gain" setting of 50 mV/division.
-When higher-energy signals are of interest the signals are recorded at both the high-gain setting and a low-gain setting of 500 mV/division on a second channel.
+For the dataset at Queen's University and the first data at SNOLAB, the signal from each PMT is recorded with a Lecroy digitizing oscilloscope (1 sample per na\-no\-second) at a ``high-gain" setting of 50~mV/division.
+When higher-energy signals are of interest the signals are re\-corded at both the high-gain setting and a low-gain setting of 500~mV/division on a second channel.

 A Linux data-acquisition computer runs an event builder that reads the files in real time and converts them to a ROOT-based~\cite{root} format.
 The root-based data files are automatically transferred to a disk farm on the High-Performance Computing Virtual Laboratory (HPCVL)~\cite{hpcvl} for offline analysis.
-For the triple-coincidence calibration, the rate of scattering events in the argon is approximately 10 kHz, the rate of back-PMT and annulus coincidences is approximately 100 Hz, and the triple-coincidence rate is approximately 20 Hz.
+For the triple-coincidence calibration, the rate of scattering events in the argon is approximately 10~kHz, the rate of back-PMT and annulus coincidences is approximately 100~Hz, and the triple-coincidence rate is approximately 20~Hz.

+For the first dataset at SNOLAB, the oscilloscope was used with 1 sample per 1, 2, or 4 ns depending on the run.
+The V1720 dataset at SNOLAB was recorded with a CAEN V1720 waveform digitizer recording 1 sample per 4~ns for 16~\micro\second.